 Analysis of Fish Bouncing Kiss

-The speaker and the female character with whom is meets and speaks, are together at a specific tree.
+The speaker and the female character with whom meet and speaks, are together at a specific tree.
 The two characters of this poem both noticed the one specific “branch where [they] sat.”
 This place was perhaps once a refuge for the speaker, or maybe it meant something to the both of them in the past.

 The two are now staring up at the tree and at the same time, see a…